- What is a 4-H Club? The Official Definition

 - Learn how to set reasonable goals

-- Appreciate what they’ve learned this year from the goals they reached
+- Appreciate what they have learned this year from the goals they reached

-- Recognize what they learned in your 4-H project
+- Recognize what they learned in their 4-H project

 - Keep track of costs of their project

 - Gather information needed to apply for awards and scholarships

 - Complete applications and resumes for jobs and college

 - Meet requirements to participate in some county, state, or national 4-H events.

 4-H has a responsibility to provide a safe and healthy environment for youth.
 Therefore, all 4-H volunteers complete a screening and orientation process before being appointed.
 To register to be a 4-H volunteer, complete a 4-H Volunteer Registration Form and the Extension Volunteer Status Form (authorizing background and references check).
 Please contact your County Extension 4-H Office for more information on the needs for 4-H volunteers where you live.